 Who is behind digIT?

-The program is being run by the Australian Mathematics Trust (AMT – www.amt.edu.au) through generous support by the Australian Government Department of Education and Training.
-It is part of the National Innovation and Science Agenda’s ‘Inspiring all Australians in digital literacy and STEM’ measure.
+The program is run by the Australian Mathematics Trust (AMT – www.amt.edu.au).
+The ICT Summer Schools initiative (digIT) is an initiative of and funded by the Australian Government through the Department of Education and Training.